Space Night: Perry Rhodan

 On the 40th anniversary of the Perry Rhodan series in 2001 there was a "Perry Rhodan-Space Night".
-Cover art by the artist Johnny Bruck (who produced the cover artwork for Perry Rhodan) was shown with modern techniques to animate still pictures, there were galaxies, planets, spaceplanes, men and aliens - a visual journey through the Perry Rhodan universe with the known music of Space Night.
-Following the broadcast, which was repeated for several weeks, a DVD with the title space night presents: Perry Rhodan 40th Anniversary - Special Sci-Fi Edition and a double album with the music was created.
+Cover art by the artist Johnny Bruck (who produced the cover artwork for Perry Rhodan) was shown with modern techniques to animate still pictures, there were galaxies, planets, spaceplanes, men and aliens - a visual journey through the Perry Rhodan universe with the familiar music of Space Night.
+Following the broadcast, which was repeated for several weeks, a DVD with the title Space Night presents: Perry Rhodan 40th Anniversary - Special Sci-Fi Edition and a double album with the music was created.